Patient education: High blood pressure treatment in children (Beyond the Basics)

 There are several important reasons to treat high blood pressure in children:

 ●To prevent/treat complications of hypertension in childhood, such as seizures or heart failure.

 ●Hypertension that begins in childhood and adolescence may persist into adulthood.
 Adult hypertension is a major risk factor contributing to early heart attack or stroke.

-The first step in the treatment of hypertension is to treat any underlying cause for hypertension (secondary hypertension).
+The first step in the treatment of hypertension is to treat any underlying cause for hypertension (secondary hypertension), if present.

 If treating the underlying cause does not adequately reduce blood pressure, or if there is no known underlying cause (primary, formerly called "essential", hypertension), treatments to reduce the blood pressure are recommended.
 (See "Patient education: High blood pressure in children (Beyond the Basics)", section on 'Types of high blood pressure'.)

 Treatment includes lifestyle changes (diet changes, regular exercise, and if appropriate, weight loss) and/or medications.

 Lifestyle changes are recommended for children with hypertension (defined as blood pressure >95th percentile) or those with elevated blood pressure (defined as blood pressure >90th to the 95th percentile or if blood pressure exceeds 120/80 mmHg in adolescents).
 (See "Patient education: High blood pressure in children (Beyond the Basics)", section on 'Normal versus high blood pressure'.)

 ●Dietary changes, including reducing salt intake and avoiding alcohol